 If your lymph system starts to slow down -- or more horrifying, if it becomes congested -- you will have opened the floodgates for a disease to enter your body and wreak havoc...serious havoc.

 Consider this: if your lymph system goes on strike and shuts down, toxins and bacteria will immediately sense that the door is unlocked, run through it, and have a field day invading your body.
 The result?
 You could die within hours!

 Sadly, all-too-often the lymph system is ignored and taken for granted.
 That is, until a dangerous affliction strikes.
 Then it may receive the attention it deserves.
 Tragically, that may come too late.

 In today’s convenience-loaded society, your lymph system is under constant stress from a barrage of chemicals -- as many as 100 each day.
 The toxins from these unnatural substances can seep into the pores of your skin, worm their way directly into your cells, and start to clog your lymph system.

 Remember, the lymph system is no different than the other systems in the body in this regard: it is in a state of finely tuned balance.
 When this fragile balance is thrown out-of-whack, damage can occur.

 And the Lymph System Balance is Delicate

 Here’s why.
-Unlike your circulatory system that has your heart to act as a pump, the lymph system has no pump to keep it flowing.
-Therefore, it is easy for it to become sluggish, tired and clogged.
+Unlike your circulatory system with your heart acting as a pump, the lymph system has no pump to keep it flowing.
+Therefore, it is easy for it to become sluggish, tired, and clogged.

 Your lymph system can become blocked as a result of the formation of scar tissue from surgery to remove the lymph nodes, radiation, or injury to the lymph nodes or lymph vessels.
 Infection and cancer can also cause swollen lymph nodes.